 Wouldn’t it be the best thing in the world to have enough income to not have to work another day in your life?
-Or at least have the option to work at doing something you enjoy rather than something you hate to keep up with affording your current lifestyle.
+Or at least have the option to work and the financial freedom to do something you enjoy rather than something you hate to keep up with affording your current lifestyle.

 One of the reasons why most people work up until they’re in old age is because financially they don’t have a choice not to.
 But it’s not the only way to live, and a lot more people are becoming aware of the term ‘financial freedom’ being a desirable status from a much younger age than the proposed pensioner age.